NafisaRakh/Module_3-Election-analysis/README.md

 Finally, The winner of the election was Diana DeGette, who received 272,892 number of votes, 73.8% of the total votes cast in the election.

-Election Winner:

-Diana DeGette

-Vote Count: 272,892

-Percentage: 73.8%

 ## Election-Audit Summary:
-The analysis of the election show that:

-There were 369,711 votes cast in the election.
+The analysis of the election show that there were 369,711 votes cast in the election.

-The candidates were:
+**The candidates were:**

-Charles Casper Stockham
+*Charles Casper Stockham
-Diana DeGette
+*Diana DeGette
-Raymon Anthony Doane
+*Raymon Anthony Doane

-The candidate results were:
+**The candidate results were:**

-Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
+*Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.

-Diana DeGette received 73.8% of the vote and 272,892 number of votes.
+*Diana DeGette received 73.8% of the vote and 272,892 number of votes.

-Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.
+*Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-The winner of the election was:
+**The winner of the election was:**

-Diana DeGette, who received 272,892 number of votes, 73.8% of the total votes cast in the election.
+**Diana DeGette**, who received **272,892** number of votes, **73.8%** of the total votes cast in the election.**

+To provide you a business proposal to the election commission on those scripts can be used with modifications for any Election.